pauldijou/pauldijou.github.com/blog/2014-08-04-prismicio-responsive-images-inside-structured-text.md

 ### Let's hack some HTML

 As I already said it, the next step will be to bring those images inside the StructuredText.
-We cannot do that directly inside the WISIWIG editor but we can do it when rendering the final HTML.
+We cannot do that directly inside the WYSIWYG editor but we can do it when rendering the final HTML.
 We will need two more things here:

 * having a placeholder inside the StructuredText to indicate we should insert an image
 * extend the default HTML renderer to support such placeholder

 As for the placeholder, I decided to use a simple format like `{image-[name of the image]}`.
 Meaning that if the content of a paragraph inside my StructuredText is `{image-sunset}`, it will actually render the image named `sunset` from the group of images when generating the final HTML.
 Pretty easy right?
-Your writers might find it ugly, having to write those strange tags, and not seeing their images directly inside the StructuredText, but just tell them that's for the gretter good.
+Your writers might find it ugly, having to write those strange tags, and not seeing their images directly inside the StructuredText, but just tell them that's for the greater good.
 You could, of course, use another syntax, eventually support attributes, whatever.

 The final task, and probably the hardest one, is to extend the HTML rendering system.
 Each primisc fragment has its own way to render as HTML.
 Unfortunately, there is no way to extend it, you can only, eventually, override it.
 And the one for StructuredText is by far the most complex one.
 The easiest way to do that is to copy/paste the default one from the kit you are using (if you are not using any kit, you are free to do whatever you want, so it's fine) and edit it.
 You will then edit the part responsible for rendering a paragraph, test if its content match our placeholder syntax, if so, render an image, if not, just render the text as it is.
 Since I'm using the JavaScript kit, here is the [full copy/paste](https://github.com/pauldijou/farewell/blob/9a744565d7e66f06aa9a3edf7e360db0f00c70aa/scripts/prismic.js#L65-L159) but that's the [important part](https://github.com/pauldijou/farewell/blob/9a744565d7e66f06aa9a3edf7e360db0f00c70aa/scripts/prismic.js#L105-L117) where we are rendering the image.
 My `model` is actually a JavaScript class extracted from the original prismic Document, but you could use the raw Document of course.